prafullkherde/myRepo/README.md

 Please drop a mail to me on prafull.kherde@gmail.com with all details

 ## Can Do or Can improve with more time
-* This can be fitted like a directive
+* This can be fitted like a just a one directive
 * Can add proper logging system
+* I can use more secure way as https://darksky.net/dev/docs/forecast
 * Some time it required time to get response so you see?
 On screen
 * Make use (and parse) more provided weather data (+ add filters, formatting)
 * Internationalization / Localization